 According to the provider of enterprise resource planning software, QAD.Inc, the term ERP was coined by the Gartner Group to distinguish ERP systems from MRP systems in the 1990s.
 QAD.Inc says that during this period, ERP systems started being developed to include business intelligence “while handling other functions, such as sales force automation (SFA), marketing automation and E-commerce.”

-Due to some of the challenges with on-premise ERP, vendors started developing cloud ERP to provide a SaaS ERP system (ERP provided as a software service by vendors).
-Some of the shortcomings with on-premise ERP include the cost of implementation, licensing, and long implementation duration, among others.
+Due to some of the challenges with on-premise ERP, vendors started developing cloud based ERP to provide a SaaS ERP system (ERP provided as a software service by vendors).
+Some of the shortcomings with on-premise ERP deployment include the cost of implementation, licensing, and long implementation duration, among others.

-The Main Characteristics of the ERP System
+The Main Characteristics Of The ERP System

 Perkins provides an excellent example of how ERP uses real-time data to integrate various business processes.
 He uses the example of a business that requires customers to make online orders.
 As soon as a new order is completed, ERP automatically checks the price and initiates a credit check, if needed.
 It checks if the product is available and notifies the unit that will schedule the delivery.
 As soon as the order is delivered, an invoice is sent, and the bookkeeping unit can update its accounts.